ihmeuw/vivarium/docs/source/concepts/values.rst

 .. image:: ../images/pipeline.jpg

 At the left, we have the original **source** of the pipeline.
-This is a callable registered by a single component that returns a dataframe.
+This is a callable registered by a single component that can return anything.
 To this source, additional components can register **modifiers**.
-These modifiers are also callables that return dataframes.
+These modifiers are also callables that can return anything.

 The source and modifiers are composed into a single value by the **combiner** with which the pipeline is registered.
-The combiner is also a callable that returns a dataframe - it is the function that dictates how the dataframe produced by the source and the dataframes produced by the modifiers will be combined into a single dataframe.
+The combiner is also a callable that can return anything - it is the function that dictates how the value produced by the source and the values produced by the modifiers will be combined into a single value.
 The combiner also determines the required signatures of modifiers in relation to the source.
 The values system provides three options for combiners, detailed in the following table.